Learn of Christ

 Peter stands up and speaks.
 There is no hesitation, no debate about whether leadership matters.
 The apostles understand that the witness of the twelve - the symbolic completion of the twelve tribes of Israel - is important for the church's authority and message.
 The vacancy left by Judas' betrayal cannot simply be accepted.
 It must be filled.
 But by whom?

 The criterion is clear and uncompromising: the replacement must have been with Jesus from the beginning.
-From John's baptism all the way through the resurrection.
-Not a latecomer.
-Not a friend of a friend.
-But someone who has seen the whole story unfold, who has been tested by Jesus' ministry and proved faithful.
-This is not democracy.
-This is apostolic discernment.
+From John's baptism all the way through the resurrection - a firsthand witness, not a latecomer or a friend of a friend.
+This is apostolic discernment, not democracy.

 Acts 1:23-26

-23And they appointed two, Joseph called Barsabas, who was surnamed Justus, and Matthias[res:bibleodyssey-matthias].
+23And they appointed two, Joseph called Barsabas, who was surnamed Justus, and Matthias.
 24And they prayed, and said, Thou, Lord, which knowest the hearts of all men, shew whether of these two thou hast chosen, 25That he may take part of this ministry and apostleship, from which Judas by transgression fell, that he might go to his own place.
-26And the lot fell upon Matthias; and he was numbered with the eleven apostles.
+26And they gave forth their lots; and the lot fell upon Matthias; and he was numbered with the eleven apostles.

 Christ Connection - The Foundation of Witnesses